*** LATEST NEWS ***

 The entry fee for the Harp Hilly Hundred is £10 with at least 50% of the entry fees received for the event donated to charity.

+In 2012 a total of £1500 was donated to charity, £750 to Sustrans and £750 to CRY.
 In both 2011 and 2010 we donated £1200 to charity.
 In 2011 the charity was Linkage Community Trust and in 2010 it was split between the three charities, St Albans Mencap, Shelter and Vic Dashwood Memorial Fund.
 For 2009 the selected charity was the RSPCA Blackberry Farm, Quainton and a cheque of £300 was presented to the charity.
 In previous years, charities we have donated to include, Macmillan Nurses, St Albans Mencap & Richard House.

 ROUTE PROFILE